countable-web/open-source-corporation/getting_started/EVALUATION.md

 This page lists "job levels".
 Each employee should be assigned a level based on the behaviours listed below from levels 1 to 4.

-Things that could result in you being dismissed:
-   * Fail to take responsibility when you make a mistake, and learn how to prevent it next time.
-   * Miss meetings or appointments
-   * Lose track of client requests because they're not properly logged in Trello, or backlog's not monitored.
-   * Produce low quality work that's not thoughtful of our future selves and which the team wouldn't be proud of.
-   * Avoid hard discussions and be a "yes person" without thinking about what you're agreeing to.
-   * Go "dark" so clients and team mates are unclear about the project status.

 ## Technical Tracks
   * (ops, backend, frontend, ux/design, content/research).